openwisp/openwisp-radius/docs/source/user/enforcing_limits.rst

 ``DailyTrafficCounter``
 ~~~~~~~~~~~~~~~~~~~~~~~

-This check is used to limit the amount of traffic
+This counter is used to limit the amount of traffic
 users can consume every day.
 It works by  checking whether the total amount
 of download plus upload octets (bytes consumed) is below the value indicated
 in the ``Max-Daily-Session-Traffic`` group check attribute, sending the